j7jhj/J7-P-hysics/README.md

 # J7-P-hysics
-Engineering project I did.
+Simple program I worked on for engineering.
 Instructions are included in the program.